 This is the fifth painting in my "Fairy Wrens of Australia", it features two male and one female Superb Fairy Wrens (Malurus Cyaneus) sitting on a gate.
 These delightful little birds can commonly be found gracing backyards and gardens throughout Southeastern Australia.
 Original Pastel painting created using Artist quality pastel pencils and Panpastels (soft pastels) on Clairefontaine Pastelmat.
 Size is 14 x 20".
 Framed and ready to hang.
+Framed art pictured above is for demonstration purposes only, actual frame styles and colours may vary.

 The Fairy Gate